XploreHow/SnU/README.md

-# snuxplore
+# XploreHow
-Created with CodeSandbox
+Created by team XploreHow